callysto/hackathon/docs/index.md

   * If you're an educator in Canada, you or your school district can ask us to lead a hackathon.
 We handle the event from start-to-finish.
 * Hackathon material creation
   * if you're an educator in Canada and need help making hackathon materials, we can support you.
 We also have a [hackathon planning guide](https://bit.ly/34yU5un) to help you get started.

+## Hackathon Resources

+All resources are available under the [Creative Commons Attribution license](https://github.com/callysto/curriculum-notebooks/blob/master/LICENSE.md).

+Notebooks have been developed and tested using the [Callysto Hub](https://hub.callysto.ca/).
+You can sign in to the Callysto Hub using a Google or Microsoft account (school-provided or personal).